Camp Half-Blood Chronicles: The Hidden Oracle

 The Hidden Oracle is the first book in The Trials of Apollo series.
 It was released on May 3, 2016.
 It features Apollo as a 16 year old mortal named Lester Papadopoulos and introduces a new demigod Meg McCaffrey as they travel to Camp Half-Blood and fight monsters sent by Emperor Nero in order to save the Oracle of Dodona.
 It also sees the return of Leo Valdez who was presumed to be dead and was resurrected in the last book of Heroes of Olympus, Blood of Olympus.

 The Dark Prophecy

 The Dark Prophecy is the second book in The Trials of Apollo series.
 It was released on May 2, 2017.
 It features Apollo going on a journey with Leo Valdez and Calypso to find Oracle of Trophonius and preventing it from falling to the hand of Emperor Commodus.

 The Burning Maze

 The Burning Maze is the third book in The Trials of Apollo series.
 It was released on May 1, 2018.
-It features Apollo, Meg, Grover, Piper McLean, and Jason Grace as they go to free the Oracle of Erythraea who has been imprisoned by Emperor Caligula.
+It features Apollo, Meg, Grover Underwood, Piper McLean, and Jason Grace as they go to free the Oracle of Erythraea who has been imprisoned by Emperor Caligula.
 They also stop Caligula’s plan to make himself the sun god with Apollo’s and Helios’s essence.